jasonrhodes/passport-example/README.md

 * http://passportjs.org/docs/configure
 * https://github.com/passport/express-4.x-local-example/blob/master/server.js

+_Note about successRedirect / failureRedirect_: I realized as I did this that you probably don't need those, maybe you would for the failure case, but I was forgetting that passport _is middleware_, so you can call `passport.authenticate()` and then chain another function after that, like `app.post('/some/route', passport.authenticate('something'), function(req, res) {})` and if the authentication fails it'll fail the route for you with an automatic 401, but if it succeeds you can just do what you'd normally do in that function.
+That's why you don't see any of those successRedirect keys etc. in these ROUGH examples.

 To get the app running locally:
 * Clone repo and `cd` into repo folder
 * `npm install`